akhilboddu/zaio-datastructures-demos/README.md

 # Data Structures course with the demos

-You can click[here](https://www.youtube.com/playlist?list=PL9fiukdv2Gbqop9Dh9eAfahmkt61kb3vI) to checkout the playlist on youtube.
+You can click [here](https://www.youtube.com/playlist?list=PL9fiukdv2Gbqop9Dh9eAfahmkt61kb3vI) to checkout the playlist on youtube.

 ## Installation